nautobot/nautobot/nautobot/docs/models/extras/role.md

 ### Form fields

-Any model form that is intended to have a `role` field must inherit from one of three mixins, depending on the use-case:
+Any model form that is intended to have a `role` field must inherit from one of two mixins, depending on the use-case:

 - `nautobot.extras.forms.RoleModelFilterFormMixin` should be used to add a non-required, multiple-choice `role` filter field to UI filter forms.
 This multiple-choice field allows for multiple role values to be selected for filtering objects in list views in the web UI.
 - `nautobot.extras.forms.RoleModelBulkEditFormMixin` should be used to add a non-required `role` form field to an object's model form.
 This field constrains role choices eligible to the object type being edited.